amd/ZenDNN-pytorch-plugin/README.md

 ### 2.2.1.
 Preparing third party repositories

-Build setup downloads the AOCL BLIS and ZenDNN repos into `third_party` folder.
-It can alternatively use local copies of ZenDNN and AOCL BLIS.
+Build setup downloads the ZenDNN, AOCL BLIS and FBGEMM repos into `third_party` folder.
+It can alternatively use local copies of ZenDNN, AOCL BLIS and FBGEMM.
 This is very useful for day to day development scenarios, where developer may be interested in using recent version of repositories.
-Build setup will switch between local and remote copies of ZenDNN , AOCL BLIS and FBGEMM with environmental variables `ZENDNN_PT_USE_LOCAL_ZENDNN` , `ZENDNN_PT_USE_LOCAL_BLIS` and `ZENDNN_PT_USE_LOCAL_FBGEMM` respectively.
+Build setup will switch between local and remote copies of ZenDNN, AOCL BLIS and FBGEMM with environmental variables `ZENDNN_PT_USE_LOCAL_ZENDNN` , `ZENDNN_PT_USE_LOCAL_BLIS` and `ZENDNN_PT_USE_LOCAL_FBGEMM` respectively.
 To use local copies of ZenDNN , AOCL BLIS or FBGEMM, set `ZENDNN_PT_USE_LOCAL_ZENDNN` , `ZENDNN_PT_USE_LOCAL_BLIS` or `ZENDNN_PT_USE_LOCAL_FBGEMM` to 1 respectively.
 The source repositories should be downloaded/cloned in the directory where `ZenDNN_PyTorch_Plugin` is cloned for local setting.
 Folder structure may look like below.

 ```
 <parent folder>